Jan van Diepenbeek

 Jan Antonie van Diepenbeek (5 August 1903 – 8 August 1981) was a Dutch international footballer who played for Ajax, HEDW and Wilhelmina Vooruit.
 He represented the Netherlands national football team at the 1934 FIFA World Cup, but did not play a game.

 Club career

+Born in Uitgeest, he moved to Amsterdam with his parents when he was only a toddler.
 The bespectacled Van Diepenbeek played 207 matches for Ajax between 1929 and 1938, before joining Wilhelmina Vooruit and its successor WV-HEDW.

 International career

 Van Diepenbeek made his debut for the Netherlands in a December 1933 friendly match against Austria and earned a total of 4 caps, scoring no goals.
-His final international was a February 1935 friendly against Netherlands.
+His final international was a February 1935 friendly against Germany.